thirumalaics/interview_prep/Summaries/GCP/BQ Query optimization.md

 	- when large on the left, small on the right - a broadcast join is created
 		- sends all the data in the smaller table to each slot that processes the table

+- optimize the order by clause
+	- use order by in the outer most query or within a window fn
+	- push complex operations to the end of the query
+		- regex and mathematical fns
+		- reduces the data to be processed before the complex operations are performed
+	-